 2 tsp. vanilla-infused bourbon (learn more about infusing your own liquors!)

-- In a medium-sized bowl, combine the flour, cocoa, baking soda, and salt.
+- To make this Copycat Archway Cocoa Cookies Recipe, in a medium-sized bowl, combine the flour, cocoa, baking soda, and salt.
 Set aside.

 - In a large mixing bowl, cream the shortening, coconut sugar, brine, and bourbon.
 Add in the dry ingredients until everything is incorporated.